Signiant/External-user-provisioning/README.md

 #### OAuth2 Credentials required to access Google Drive and Sheets
-In order for the tool to get authorization to Google drive, you must follow these steps to obtain oAuth credentials and place a file in the correct location before running the tool.
+In order for the tool to get authorization to Google drive, you must follow these steps to obtain oAuth credentials and place the values into you config.yaml file.

 1. Log in into your google account at https://console.developers.google.com
 2. From the project drop-down, choose Create a new project, enter a name for the project, and optionally, edit the provided project ID.
 Click Create.